Communication Barriers in Urban Planning

 Emotional Barriers

-Urban planning often involves significant changes to communities, which can evoke strong emotions.
-Emotional responses such as fear, anger, or resistance can create barriers to open and rational communication.
-Planners need to address these emotions empathetically to foster constructive dialogue.
+Urban planning often involves significant changes to communities, evoking strong emotions.
+Fear, anger, or resistance can create obstacles to open dialogue.
+Addressing these emotions empathetically fosters a more constructive environment.

 Mistrust and Lack of Transparency